LA 437/400, (406) 657-2348

 [formerly ENGL 270 Science Fiction]

-3 cr.
-Examines the major Humanistic, biological, environmental, psychosocial, and technological themes of science fiction as a significant genre of modern speculative fiction and traces the historical development of science fiction from the 19th century to the present.
+3 cr. (even Sp) Examines the major Humanistic, biological, environmental, psychosocial, and technological themes of science fiction as a significant genre of modern speculative fiction and traces the historical development of science fiction from the 19th century to the present.

 LIT 381 Young Adult Literature